Vietnam.vn - Nền tảng quảng bá Việt Nam

 The birth of the seismograph and the seismic scale

 However, the Richter scale has certain limitations, especially for large and deep earthquakes.
 Therefore, today, scientists use the Moment Magnitude Scale (Mw).
-This is a logarithmic scale based on the actual energy released in the ground.
+This is a logarithmic scale based on the actual energy released in the earth.

 The Mw scale is not only more accurate for large earthquakes, but also better able to measure earthquakes that occur in remote areas or deep under the sea.